Portrait of the Fighter as a Young Man

-Portrait of the Fighter as a Young Man (Portretul luptătorului la tinerețe) is a 2010 Romanian drama film directed by Constantin Popescu Jr. It was released at the 60th Berlin International Film Festival.
+Portrait of the Fighter as a Young Man (Portretul luptătorului la tinerețe) is a 2010 Romanian drama film directed by Constantin Popescu It was released at the 60th Berlin International Film Festival.

 Plot

 The film is the first part of a trilogy which describes the fight of the Romanian anticommunist resistance in the 50s.
 This first movie is centered on the figure of Ion Gavrilă Ogoranu, a member of the fascist and anti-Semitic Iron Guard, played by Constantin Diță.

 In April 2010, the movie received the Public Award and the Image Award (Liviu Marghidan) at B-EST Film Festival in Bucharest.

 The film was released in Romania on 18 November 2010.